shikijs/textmate-grammars-themes/README.md

 ```bash
 GITHUB_TOKEN=your-personal-access-token
 ```
-6. Run `pnpm run fetch` to download the theme and verify it works
+6. Run `pnpm run fetch` to download the theme and verify it works via `pnpm run play`
 4. Send in the PR!

 ## License